Learn how to plant cucumber starts with this beginning gardening tutorial.

 First sprinkle bone meal and sulfur pellets.
 Then add a layer of compost or organic soil.
 [Cation: do not just use dirt from your yard.]

-We added the compost while my daughter was at the compost bin putting compost into her own wheelbarrow.
-We had already finished adding the compost but it is important to allow your child to contribute if they want to.
+We added the compost while my daughter was putting compost into her wheelbarrow at the compost bin.
+We had already finished adding the compost, but allowing your child to contribute is essential if they want to.
 We didn’t even know she was getting compost.
 She just copied what she saw her grandma do.

-When she came around the corner with her wheelbarrow full of compost we acted like we acted like we really needed her to help us finish putting compost in.
+When she came around the corner with her wheelbarrow full of compost, we acted like we really needed her to help us finish putting compost in.
 This is how amazingly confident and helpful workers are created.
-Just be a good model and they will follow — even when you least expect it.
+Just be a good model, and they will follow—even when you least expect it.

-I have provided an amazon affiliate link to this awesome kids Wheelbarrow.
-I earn a very small commission with no extra cost to you.
-My daughter loves this wheelbarrow and uses it for many things including gardening.
+I have provided an Amazon affiliate link to this awesome kids’ Wheelbarrow.
+I earn a very small commission at no extra cost to you.
+My daughter loves this wheelbarrow and uses it for many things, including gardening.

 - Use cultivators, garden forks, or a broadfork to turn the soil and mix in the amendments.

-4. Place Plants in Pots About a Foot Apart to Determine Where You Will Plant Them [Above right]
+4. Place Plants in Pots About a Foot Apart to Determine Where You Will Plant Them:

 Remember: cucumbers do not like to be transplanted and will not survive if not handled very gently.
 Be very careful not to disturb the roots while planting.